CaFM

 Seamless portfolio management

-The most prominent benefit of a CAFM system is how it lets you manage multiple portfolios simultaneously.
+The most prominent benefit of a CaFM system is how it lets you manage multiple portfolios simultaneously.

 By relying on the integrated platform, site operators and managers can: